 Danny Burstein On Stage - Theater Credits, Bio and Tickets

 He made his Broadway debut in 1992 in Little Hotel on the Side and quickly established himself as a regular on the New York stage.
 His early Broadway credits throughout the 1990s include The Seagul (1992), Saint Joan (1993), Three Men on a Horse (1993), The Flowering Peach (1994), Company (1995), Titanic (1997), and A Class Act (2001).
 His career would reach new heights after being cast as Aldolpho in the 2006 Broadway premiere of The Drowsy Chaperone, earning his first Tony Award nomination.
-He went on to receive a second Tony Award nomination for his next Broadway role as Luther Billis in South Pacific in 2008.
+He went on to receive a second Tony Award nomination and his first Drama Desk Award nomination for his next Broadway role as Luther Billis in South Pacific in 2008.

-Mr. Burstein has also been no stranger to the off-Broadway stage over the years, with selected credits including Weird Romance at the WPA Theatre in 1992, Merrily We Roll Along for York Theatre Company in 1994, I Love You, You're Perfect, Now Change at the Westside Theatre (1996 and 2002), Psych for Playwrights Horizons in 2001, Talley's Folly for Roundabout Theatre Company in 2013, the "Shakespeare in the Park" production of A Midsummer Night's Dream in 2017 and Describe the Night for Atlantic Theater Company in 2017.
+Burstein has been no stranger to the Off-Broadway stage over the years, either, with select credits including Weird Romance at the WPA Theatre in 1992, Merrily We Roll Along for York Theatre Company in 1994, I Love You, You're Perfect, Now Change at the Westside Theatre in 1996 and 2002, Psych for Playwrights Horizons in 2001, Talley's Folly for Roundabout Theatre Company in 2013, the Shakespeare in the Park production of A Midsummer Night's Dream in 2017, and Describe the Night for Atlantic Theater Company in 2017.

-Although primarily known for his work on stage, Mr. Burstein has also appeared in numerous films and televison shows.
-His most notable screen credits include a recurring role as Lolly Steinman on HBO's "Boardwalk Empire," film appearances in "Blackhat," "Transamerica," "Deception," "Nor'easter," "The Family Fang," and "Indignation," and TV appearances in "Absolutely Fabulous," "Louie," "Law & Order," "Law & Order: Criminal Intent," and "Law & Order: Special Victims Unit."
+Although primarily known for his work on stage, Burstein has also appeared in numerous films and televison shows.
+His most notable screen credits include a recurring role as Lolly Steinman on HBO's Boardwalk Empire, film appearances in Blackhat, Transamerica, Deception, Nor'easter, The Family Fang, and Indignation, and TV appearances in Absolutely Fabulous, Louie, Law & Order, Law & Order: Criminal Intent, and Law & Order: Special Victims Unit.